KBNLresearch/ipmlab/readme.md

 ## Using Ipmlab outside the KB

 By default, Ipmlab expects each carrier to be associated with a record in the KB catalogue by means of an identifier (PPN).
 This identifier is then used to fetch title information from the KB catalogue using a HTTP request.
 This effectively constrains the use of Ipmlab to materials in the KB collection.
 To overcome this constraint, you can disable the PPN lookup by setting the value of *enablePPNLookup* in the configuration file to *False*.
-More details can be found in the [setup and configuration documentation](./doc/setupIpmlab.md#enableppnlookup).
+More details can be found in the [setup and configuration documentation](./doc/setupGuide.md#enableppnlookup).
 If *enablePPNLookup* is disabled, the *PPN* data entry widget in Ipmlab's data entry GUI is replaced with a *Title* widget, which can be used for entering a free text description of each carrier.
 See also the section about [Processing media that are not part of the KB collection](./doc/userGuide.md#processing-media-that-are-not-part-of-the-kb-collection) in the User Guide.

 Moreover, it would be fairly straightforward to replace the PPN lookup by some alternative identifier that is linked to another catalogue/database (especially if it can be queried using HTTP-requests).

 ## Platform

-MS Windows only.
-It may be possible to adapt the software to other platforms.
+MS Windows + Linux (e.g. Ubuntu, Linux Mint, etc.).
+It may be possible to adapt the software to other platforms as well.

 ## Wrapped software

-Ipmlab wraps around [IsoBuster](https://www.isobuster.com/) (note: version 4.1 or more recent).

-IsoBuster requires a license, and must be installed separately.
+Ipmlab wraps around the open source, cross-platform [Aaru Data Preservation Suite](https://www.aaru.app/) (note: tested with version 5.3.1).
+Aaru must be installed separately.

 ## Documentation

-* [Setup Guide](./doc/setupGuide.md) - covers installation, setup and configuration of Iromlab and the wrapped software
+* [Setup Guide](./doc/setupGuide.md) - covers installation, setup and configuration of Ipmlab and Aaru.
-* [User Guide](./doc/userGuide.md) - explains how to use Iromlab.
+* [User Guide](./doc/userGuide.md) - explains how to use Ipmlab.

 ## Contributors

-Written by Johan van der Knijff, except *sru.py* which was adapted from the [KB Python API](https://github.com/KBNLresearch/KB-python-API) which is written by WillemJan Faber, and the socket server code which  was adapted from an example in [Python Socket Communication](https://medium.com/python-pandemonium/python-socket-communication-e10b39225a4c) by Rodgers Ouma Mc'Alila.
+Written by Johan van der Knijff, except *sru.py* which was adapted from the [KB Python API](https://github.com/KBNLresearch/KB-python-API) which is written by Willem Jan Faber, and the socket server code which  was adapted from an example in [Python Socket Communication](https://medium.com/python-pandemonium/python-socket-communication-e10b39225a4c) by Rodgers Ouma Mc'Alila.

 ## License